kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 ### How Horizontal Pod Autoscaler works with Cluster Autoscaler?

-Horizontal Pod Autoscaler changes the number of deployment's (or replicaset) replicas based on the current CPU load.
+Horizontal Pod Autoscaler changes the deployment's or replicaset's number of replicas based on the current CPU load.
-If the load increases HPA will create new replicas, for which ther may or may not be enough space in the cluster.
+If the load increases HPA will create new replicas, for which there may or may not be enough space in the cluster.
 If there is no enough resources then CA will try to bring up some nodes so that the HPA-created pods have a place to run.
-If the load decreases HPA will stop some of the replicas.
-As the result some nodes may start to be underutilized or completely empty and then CA will delete such unneded nodes.
+If the load decreases, HPA will stop some of the replicas.
+As a result, some nodes may start to be underutilized or completely empty and then CA will delete such unneeded nodes.

 ### What are the key best practices for running Cluster Autoscaler?

 * Do not modify the nodes.
 All nodes within the same node group should have the same capacity, labels and system pods running on them.
 * Specify requests for your pods.
 * Use PodDisruptionBudgets to prevent pods from being deleted (if needed).
-* Check if your cloud provider quota is big enough before specifying min/max settings for your node pools.
+* Check if your cloud provider's quota is big enough before specifying min/max settings for your node pools.
 * Do not run any additional node group autoscalers (especially those from your cloud provider).

 ### Is Cluster Autoscaler compatible with CPU-based node autoscalers.